zhipenglu/CRSSANT/README.md

 * Gene bed file should contain six required BED fileds: Chrom, ChromStart, ChromEnd, Name, Score, Strand.
 * GTF file, the annotation file containing the splicing junctions should be in GTF format.

-The output files from CRSSANT are gathered in four folders:
+The output files from run_CRSSANT.py are gathered in four folders:
 * alignments_classify: classified alignments (6 categories)
 * alignments_statistics: alignment statistics, containing segment and gap length distributions
 * alignments_DGs: created at step of DGs assembly